-^{1.} The Company conducted a 10-for-1 share split of its common shares on September 1, 2019.
-The amounts of earnings per share, net assets per share, and dividends per share are presented assuming that the share split was conducted at the beginning of the fiscal year ended February 2011.
+1. The Company conducted a 10-for-1 share split of its common shares on September 1, 2019.
+The amounts of earnings per share, net assets per share, and and from the fiscal year ended February 2020 for mainland China.

-^{2.} Total sales floor space of directly managed stores, licensed stores and Seiyu
+2. Total sales floor space of directly managed stores, licensed stores and Seiyu

-$[\]hbox{3.
-Average number of employees per year based on an eight-hour workday calculation method}\\$

-^{4.} Registered members of external social media sites and various communication apps in Japan have been included from the fiscal year ended February 2019 and from the fiscal year ended February 2020 for mainland China.
+Average number of employees per year based on an eight-hour workday calculation method Registered members of external social media sites and various communication apps in Japan have been included from the fiscal year ended February 2019

-^{5.
-2020/8} was a six-month period from March 1 to August 31, 2020 due to a change in the fiscal year.
+5. 2020/8 was a six-month period from March 1 to August 31, 2020 due to a change in the fiscal year.